Chris Muller (baseball): Chicago White Sox

 On August 6, 2023, Muller signed a minor league contract with the Chicago White Sox organization.
 He made 9 appearances for the Triple–A Charlotte Knights, struggling to an 11.88 ERA with 7 strikeouts across 8 1/3 innings pitched.
 Muller elected free agency following the season on November 6.

 Cleburne Railroaders

 On March 22, 2024, Muller signed with the Cleburne Railroaders of the American Association of Professional Baseball.
 In 33 appearances for Cleburne, he recorded a 3.43 ERA with 51 strikeouts and 4 saves across 42 innings of work.

 Rieleros de Aguascalientes

 On April 17, 2025, Muller signed with the Rieleros de Aguascalientes of the Mexican League.
 In nine appearances for Aguascalientes, he struggled to a 1-1 record and 11.88 ERA with six strikeouts across 8 1/3 innings pitched.
 Muller was released by the Rieleros on May 3.

 Acereros de Monclova

 On May 4, 2025, Muller signed with the Acereros de Monclova of the Mexican League.
+In 32 games 34 innings of relief he went 0-3 with a 4.24 ERA with 19 walks and 26 strikeouts.
+He was released on January 23, 2026.

 Personal life

-His younger brother, Kyle, is also a Major League Baseball pitcher, who currently plays for the Oakland Athletics.
+His younger brother, Kyle, was also a Major League Baseball pitcher who last pitched for the Oakland Athletics.